-(a) Sea-bed disturbance
+4.1 Sea-bed disturbance

 The immediate impact of hydraulic dredging is not discernable a few hours after dredging.
 The surf zone is a high-energy environment subjected to frequent natural disturbance and high sand mobility.
 This environment tends to recover faster from disturbance than those in deeper water.
-Widespread and intensive hydraulic dredging, however, has the potential to adversely modify the environment.
+Widespread and intensive hydraulic dredging has the potential to adversely modify the environment.

-(b) Incidental catch (fish and invertebrates)
+4.2 Incidental catch (fish and invertebrates)